EPCCed/archer2-gpu-course/section-4.02/README.md

 There is the assumption that there is a beginning and an end (ie., there is a direction), and that there are no closed loops in the graph picture.
-This gives rise to a *directed acyclic graph*, or DAG.
+This gives rise to a *Directed Acyclic Graph*, or DAG.

 The idea is then to construct a description of the graph from the constituent nodes and dependencies, and then execute the graph.